simp/pupmod-simp-sssd/README.md

 ##### `debug_level`:
   level of verbosity of debug of this section of the config file.
-  * Valid Options: optional[sssd::debuglevel]
+  * Valid Options: Optional[Sssd::Debuglevel]
   * Default value: undef

 ##### `debug_timestamps`:
   determines if the log file for this section of the config file will use timestamps
-  * Valid Options: boolean
+  * Valid Options: Boolean
   * Default value: true

 ##### `debug_microseconds`:
   determines if the log file will use microseconds in timestamps
-  * Valid Options: boolean
+  * Valid Options: Boolean
   * Default value: false

 ##### `default_shell`: